dwhathaway/app-office-locator/hacks/functions-hack.md

 - Click on Thumbnail (the name of your function)
 - Replace `<insert your cognitive services api key>` on line 16 with your copied API key
 - Save the file
-- Navigate to the Mobile App Service you created in the Easy Table Hack
+- Navigate to the Mobile App Service we created in the Easy Table Hack
 - Copy the URL as shown

 ![App Service URL](img/mobile-service-url.png)